 - What will happen if I am a close contact of someone who has tested positive for COVID-19?

-We will encourage testing for all close contacts, realizing that some may have an asymptomatic presentation.
-According to CDC guidelines, we will ask students to quarantine in their own living space for 14 days after their last contact with the positive case, while monitoring for symptoms of COVID-19.
-Classes should continue online during this time, and we will deliver meals to the student.
-If the student is sharing a bathroom, they will need to follow specific protocols for cleaning between use.
-(Updated 7/17/20)
+According to CDC guidelines, we will ask students to quarantine in their own living space for 10 days after their last contact with the positive case, while monitoring for symptoms of COVID-19.
+Students will need to keep up with their coursework during this time by viewing live and recorded online class sessions.
+(Updated 1/15/21)

 - What should I bring to campus in case I have to quarantine or isolate for illness?

 Be sure to pack several CDC approved face coverings, a digital thermometer and some hand sanitizer.
 We encourage you to pack light and only bring absolute necessities to allow for an easy and quick move-in process.
 Packing light is also beneficial in the unfortunate event that the State would ask students to return home in the middle of the semester and need to finish the semester remotely.
 The following list are some items that will be helpful if you are asked to isolate or quarantine for illness or exposure to COVID-19.